1.1 An important ambiguity

 Activity 2 Reviewing your notes on difficulties and messes

-Compare your notes on the differences between difficulties and messes from Activity 1 with those given in the video.
+Reviewing Activity 1, compare your notes on the differences between difficulties and messes with those given in the video (repeated below).
 The following questions should help.
 You should definitely not be marking your list (‘I got that one’ or ‘I missed that one’).
 That is not the point of the activity.
 If anything, you should be marking my list in relation to your experience.

 - Have you been using the term ‘messes’ in a completely different way to cover only unpleasant situations, for example?
 What I call messes, you may prefer to call challenges.